Wilson Daily Times, 3 April 1929.

 Mr. Neal opens the doors of his museum as a community meeting space and welcomes visitors.
 Please call for an appointment.

-Mr. Lathan also shared with me some extraordinary photographs of pre-World War II East Nash Street.
+Mr. Latham also shared with me some extraordinary photographs of pre-World War II East Nash Street.
 Here he is as a toddler, circa 1931.

-African-American photographer John H. Baker took this family portrait of an adolescent Sam Lathan with his mother Christine Barnes Collins, grandmother Jeanette Barnes Plummer, and aunt Irene Plummer Dew in the late 1930s.
+African-American photographer John H. Baker took this family portrait of an adolescent Sam Latham with his mother Christine Barnes Collins, grandmother Jeanette Barnes Plummer, and aunt Irene Plummer Dew in the late 1930s.

 As described in the nomination form for the East Wilson Historic District: “ca. 1913; 2 stories; Charlie Thomas house; triple-A I house with bracketed porch posts; Thomas was a printer.”